 If it had not been for my Elmer, Bill Nighman, W4ZSH/W4XR, I may have never known that radio communications

-So here I am in 2013, using my Drake TR7 and Yaesu FT-757GX HF transceivers and an Icom IC-208H VHF/UHF transceiver and still wishing that I could enjoy a long rag chew with my Elmer.
+As I reflect on all of this, that was back in 2013, while using my Drake TR7 and Yaesu FT-757GX HF transceivers and an Icom IC-208H VHF/UHF transceiver.
+I still wished that I could enjoy a long rag chew with my Elmer.
 Thanks again Bill!
 You got me started in a great hobby that I would enjoy for my entire life...

 73 to all es hope to have a nice QSO with you all one day!
 Dave, K4EET